When Other Baby Lotions Failed Her, This Mom Started Her Own Brand

 Ear plugs!
 I would buy low decibel ear plugs (so you can still hear) and wear them when it seemed like everything was breaking loose, loud and getting out of control.
 I could hear, but it took the edge off and allowed me to be more of an observer rather than being in the craziness.
 Ear plugs helped me go back to being the voice of reason.

 My family and I use the whole line!
-Although the products are formulated with babies and children in mind, especially in regards to allergens, they are just as effective for kids and adults.
+Although the products are formulated with babies and children in mind…they are just as effective for kids and adults.
 We all use the shampoos, hair conditioners, lotions and creams.
 Calendula Cream is a mainstay—everyone is reaching for it, especially in the winter when it’s super dry and our skin gets itchy.
-It’s the only thing that works!
+It’s the only thing that works [for us]!

 I’m one of those people who likes change—I’m always striving to improve our products and how we communicate to our customers.
 I wasn’t interested in doing a drastic change of the look and feel of our labels, because our packaging communicates who we are in a fun yet clear way.